Hieromon/AutoConnect/mkdocs/apielements.md

 ```cpp
 void empty(const size_t reserve = 0)
 ```
 Clear the array of option strings that AutoConnectRadio has in the values.
-When a **_reserve_** parameter is specified, a vector container of that size is reserved.
+When the **_reserve_** parameter is specified, a vector container of that size is reserved.

+The empty function resets the checked value to zero.
+When the empty function is executed, any button will be turned off.
 <dl class="apidl">
     <dt>**Parameter**</dt>
     <dd><span class="apidef">reserve</span><span class="apidesc">Reserved size of a container for the radio button option strings.</span></dd>